 Comviva Divests its Stake in TerraPay to Prime Ventures, Partech Partners and International Finance Corporation (IFC)

-"nofollow" >Comviva, the global leader in mobility solutions, has announced its divestment of stake in "nofollow" >TerraPay, for an undisclosed amount to a consortium of global investors.

-"nofollow" >Prime Ventures and "nofollow" >Partech Partners are co-investing in TerraPay, along with "nofollow" >IFC, a member of the World Bank Group.
+TerraPay raises $9.6 million fund for company's expansion NEW DELHI, March 3, 2020 /PRNewswire/ -- Comviva, the global leader in mobility solutions, has announced its divestment of stake in TerraPay, for an undisclosed amount to a consortium of global investors.
+Prime Ventures and Partech Partners are co-investing in TerraPay, along with IFC, a member of the World Bank Group.
 Apart from acquiring Comviva shares, the investors have further invested $9.6 million in TerraPay to fund the company's expansion.

 Download The Devdiscourse News App for Latest News.